b3b00/dendronNotes/notes/Perso.projects.CSLY.disabling-lookahead.md

 | **TestJson** | **True**    | **False**            | **154.5 ms** |  **3.73 ms** | **10.71 ms** | **153.1 ms** | **13333.3333** |  **5333.3333** | **2666.6667** |  **78.41 MB** |
 | **TestJson** | **True**    | **True**             | **468.0 ms** | **14.33 ms** | **40.41 ms** | **457.6 ms** | **27000.0000** | **10000.0000** | **4000.0000** | **161.52 MB** |

-For  JSON parser disabling lookahead results in a performance drop.
-Seems coherent as parsing json is greatly lead by the one next token.